heykayla/my-writing/how-tos/how-to-create-and-push-files-to-a-remote-repo-tutorial.md

 ## Overview

-This guide explains how to create and push new files to a remote repository (GitHub.com) with the command line.
+This guide explains how to use the command line to create and push new files to a remote repository (GitHub.com).

 ## Before you begin

-Before you begin pushing new files to a remote repository, ensure that you have:
+Before you begin pushing new files to a remote repository, ensure that you have the following:

 - Git installed and configured on your local computer
 - A repository cloned to your local computer